iconincar/isotope-docs/admin/configuration.md

 * The `avahi-daemon` service allows computers to be identified by name using multicast DNS.
 The `mdns` [firewall rule](#firewall) must also be enabled.
 * The `cockpit` service must be enabled to use the Cockpit web-based system administration UI.
 To access Cockpit remotely, the `nginx` service must be enabled, the `cockpit` [proxy rule](#proxy) must be enabled, and the `http` [firewall rule](#firewall) must also be enabled.
 * The `NetworkManager-wait-online` rule is a special service that runs only at startup.
 When set to `True`, the system will wait until at least one network interface is online before completing the boot process.
 This can be useful if your projects need to immediately access network resources.
 However, this may cause a delay in startup when no network is available.
 For computers that will primarily be used offline, this should be set to `False`.
+* The `mosquitto` service provides an MQTT broker that can be used for inter-program communications as an alternative to the isotope message bus.

 ### `proxy`